 Emergency Leaves of Absence

 While a leave of absence generally makes it possible for the student to make up work missed, in some instances the amount of time lost makes course completion impractical.
 In those cases, withdrawal or incomplete grades may be appropriate.
 A student absent from any exam or class activity through sickness or other cause judged by the instructor to be unavoidable shall be given an opportunity to take a rescheduled exam or make up the class assignment in a timely manner agreed upon by the instructor.
 Examples of unavoidable cause may include participation in university-sponsored activities such as debating contests, musical or theatrical performances, or intercollegiate athletic competition.
-The student should consult with the course instructors and/or the Student Life office.
+The student should consult with the course instructors and/or the Dean of Students Office.

 Insufficient Progress Toward Degree and Registration Holds

 The University reserves the right to deny access to classes by students who make insufficient progress toward a degree.
 Students who are declared in a major but make insufficient progress in the major may be removed from the major.
 Students who fail to make progress toward a degree or who repeatedly withdraw from the University after registering may have their enrollment privileges revoked.
 Students on probation who repeatedly register for Pass/No Pass or Satisfactory/Unsatisfactory courses may have their registration privileges revoked.
 Students who fail to declare a major by the time they reach 120 credits will not be permitted to register.
 Students who reach 210 credits without graduating or submitting a degree application or plan of study will not be permitted to register.

 The week immediately preceding final examination week is known as finals preparation week and provides the following protections which enable students to complete their studies without undue hardships:

 - Final examinations must be administered at the date and time specified in the final examination schedule, with the exception of laboratory-section final exams